Twins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Donovan Solano and the Minnesota Twins will take on Spencer Torkelson and the Detroit Tigers at Target Field on Friday.
+The Minnesota Twins and Carlos Correa head into the third of a four-game series against Javier Baez and the Detroit Tigers on Saturday at Target Field.

-The Twins are -225 moneyline favorites in this matchup against the Tigers (+180).
+The Twins have been listed as -250 moneyline favorites in this matchup with the Tigers (+195).
+The total is 7.5 runs for this matchup.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.